AkshaySyal/End-to-End-Basketball-QA-RAG-Capstone/README.md

 - Deploy the LLM on cloud
 - Deploy Chatbot application created using LangChain
 - Apply Object-Oriented Design Principles to enhance code quality and maintainability for critical scripts (eg: Benchmarking Script)
-- Create workflow for data augmentation to make our own dataset for fine-tuning
+- Create an orchestration workflow to augment data and build a custom dataset for fine-tuning
 ## Setup Instruction